ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-ietf-rats-concise-ta-stores.md

 # Security Considerations

-As a profile of CoRIM, the security considerations from [I-D.draft-birkholz-rats-corim] apply.
+As a profile of CoRIM, the security considerations from {{I-D.draft-birkholz-rats-corim}} apply.

-As a means of managing trust anchors, the security considerations from [RFC6024] and [RFC5934] apply. a CoTS signer is roughly analogous to a "management trust anchor" as described in [RFC5934].
+As a means of managing trust anchors, the security considerations from {{RFC6024}} and {{RFC5934}} apply. a CoTS signer is roughly analogous to a "management trust anchor" as described in {{RFC5934}}.

 # IANA Considerations